usaid-cs/yesterday-i-learned/biology.md

+- Oleuropein in olives make them bitter and hard to eat.
+"In the wild, olives are dispersed by birds, who avoid the bitterness issue by swallowing them whole."
+- Since facial recognition works less well on dark-skinned people (good), [they get checked more often in airports](https://www.wired.com/story/opt-out-of-facial-recognition-at-the-airport/) (bad).
+- Spinal adjustments [may not](https://nationalpost.com/news/this-hurts-babies-doctors-alarmed-at-weekend-courses-teaching-chiropractors-how-to-adjust-newborn-spines) be performed on babies.
+- [Radiosynthesis](https://en.wikipedia.org/wiki/Radiosynthesis_%28metabolism%29) is absorbing ionising radiation as an energy source.
+Sunlight (the visible spectrum) is not ionising radiation, but UV is; Chernobyl stuff is; cosmic rays are as well.
+Some high-altitude fungi are [radiotrophs](https://en.wikipedia.org/wiki/Radiotrophic_fungus).
+- Drinking hot liquids often causes [esophageal stricture](https://en.wikipedia.org/wiki/Esophageal_stricture), narrowing of the oesophagus.
+It also eventuawlly causes cancer there.
 - To improve sleep, not only do you need to reduce light exposure during the night, you also need to [increase light exposure during the day](https://www.healthline.com/nutrition/17-tips-to-sleep-better#section1).
 Other tips: nap no more than 30 minutes during the day.
 Exercise during the day.
 Eat carbs four hours before bed but don't eat anything right before bed.
 Don't drink at night.
 Take 2mg of melatonin an hour before bed (and drink water at the same time, I suppose).
 - Human flesh is very sweet [^1](https://www.youtube.com/watch?v=vw_tClcS6To) [^2](http://www.huffingtonpost.com/2014/04/29/what-does-human-taste-like_n_5233724.html)
 - See also: humans should not eat humans, because diseases can transmit freely between members of the same species.